Welcome to Personality Central

 Ultimately, the ENTJ simply wants the goal to be achieved in the best possible way.

 ENTJs are action-oriented and decisive and want to get down to doing things quickly, albeit sometimes too quickly.
-When they see an opportunity, they believe it should be capitalized on as soon as possible.
+When they see an opportunity, they believe it should be capitalised on as soon as possible.

 When there is a reluctance to act by the team and a lot of perceived useless talk or discussion, ENTJs get impatient and frustrated.